mevdschee/type-clipboard.sh/README.md

 When you run the script for the first time, it will check for these dependencies and suggest how to install them if they are missing.

+Tested on Linux Mint XFCE 22.1, but should also work on other Debian based distributions that use X11.

 ## Usage

 ```